The Future is Local, Social and Ecological.

 Our work is centered around offering innovative models that better align with this vision.
 The closest structural framework to this vision is the Open-source model and culture for which there is no official regulatory body outside of the software development realm.
 As such we aspire to pioneer a model that integrates DAOs and Open-source culture, forging a unique structure.

-Operational structure and governance.
+Operational Structure and Governance.

 The Essence of the Vision and the End-game